Employment and Support Allowance: Coalition 2010–2015

 In early 2011, the Incapacity Benefit reassessment programme got underway using a more stringent version of the WCA and the caseload's falling trend resumed - until the middle of 2013, when the caseload began to grow again after fresh guidance had to be issued on how to judge fitness for work.
 By 2015, in the absence of the huge fall in recipients prophesied by the architects of ESA, and in spite of the broadly downward natural long-term trend, the total caseload was little different from when ESA was introduced.

-Maximus took over the contract - worth £170million a year to the US firm - from Atos in March 2015.
+Maximus took over the contract – worth £170million a year to the US firm – from Atos in March 2015.

-2016-Present
+2016–present

 In 2016, Stephen Crabb, who was the secretary of state for the DWP, declared that there would be no new welfare policies, other than those set out in the Conservative Party manifesto of 2015, in that parliamentary term.
 In October 2016, Damian Green announced a consultation exercise on reforming the WCA.

 Underpayments

 Roughly 70,000 claimants were paid between £5,000 and £20,000 too little from 2011 to 2016 because the DWP miscalculated their entitlement when they were moved from incapacity benefit on to employment and support allowance.
 A Public Accounts Committee report accused the DWP of haste over the transfer while failing to take legal advice or make basic checks.
 Evidence that people were underpaid was disregarded and warnings from its own policy advisors that it should delay and sort out the issues before proceeding were ignored.
-The report said the DWP’s lack of urgency - it took six years to start to deal with the error - showed “a culture of indifference” to people being paid too little.
-Meg Hillier said the affair demonstrated “weakness at the highest levels” of the DWP.
-“Thousands of people have not received money essential for living costs because of government’s blinkered and wholly inept handling of ESA” she said.
+The report said the DWP's lack of urgency – it took six years to start to deal with the error – showed "a culture of indifference" to people being paid too little.
+Meg Hillier said the affair demonstrated "weakness at the highest levels" of the DWP.
+"Thousands of people have not received money essential for living costs because of government's blinkered and wholly inept handling of ESA" she said.